Aposeltof/golabview/README.md

 # golabview

-Connect your go code with your labview code
+Connect your go code with your LabVIEW code !
+This module is a bridge between LabVIEW and Golang.

+# Functions

+# Flatten / Unflatten
+This module provide a solution to flatten and unflatten data from and to LabVIEW from a Golang project.
+For the moment it is a manual method.
+An improvement could be to use the reflection.

 Example :
 ```